 GENESYS could offer classes at any or all of the stations.
 The two-way television links offered the students, no matter where they might be seated, an opportunity to communicate live with the professor.
 The professor could, for instance, be in Orlando and teach students live in Orlando and via television link to students at the Cape, Patrick Air Force Base, and Daytona Beach.
 Neither the professor nor the students needed to travel great distances to present or receive a class.
 In its day, GENESYS was the largest educational television network in the world.
 The system was very effective and many engineers received advanced training and degrees from GENESYS.

 The GENESYS facility on those 20 acres at Cape Kennedy Air Force Station consisted of four buildings which still exist.
 Three buildings contained offices and classrooms.
 One building was a large auditorium.
 The facility began operation in May 1965 and continued until 1974 at which time the Eastern Test Range Office of Information attempted to obtain permission to use the vacated buildings for an extension of the museum outside the gates of the Cape.
 That attempt failed and the newly created Florida Solar Energy Center moved into the buildings instead.
 It wasn't until 2010, well after the Solar Energy Center moved to Cocoa, that the museum was able to create a public museum in what was the original GENESYS Auditorium.
-That museum is known as the Air Force Space and Missile History Center.
+That museum was known as the Air Force Space and Missile History Center.
+In 2017 the center was renamed The Sands Space History Center.
 The other GENESYS buildings are being used by SpaceX, Space Florida, and other aerospace contractors.